cairn-labs/cairn-gis-docs/docs/index.md

-# Welcome to Cairn GIS
+# Welcome to Cairn Geographics

-Cairn GIS is cross-platform geographic computation server that allows you to solve complex, open-ended geospatial problems from within popular analysis tools such as *Microsoft Excel* or *Python*.
+Cairn Geographics is cross-platform geographic computation server that allows you to solve complex, open-ended geospatial problems from within popular analysis tools such as *Microsoft Excel* or *Python*.
 This site contains detailed instructions for its installation and usage.
-To start, choose whether you will be using Cairn GIS from [Python](/python) or [Excel](/excel).
+To start, choose whether you will be using Cairn Geographics from [Python](/python) or [Excel](/excel).